Bully Nation

 Black and White and Grey all Over

 So the lady who wrote me about the girl who was mean to me in junior high and I had a little chat via email over a few days.
 I actually enjoyed chatting with her.
 She seems nice.
 Anyway, I kept thinking about that time in my life, maybe because my brother is living with me for the time being and I think about childhood, I don’t know.
 One thing I have thought a lot about was what kind of a kid I was back then, especially from about age 12 to age 14.
-Looking back, I still don’t think I like who I was.
-I know there are all these self-help growth books blah blah blah that tell us to go back and love our inner child and embrace that kid who felt so rotten about herself.

 Whatever.
 I don’t mean to be dismissive when a person needs that, but for me, what a load of crap.
 I could perhaps feel some compassion for the kid who was picked on and whose stepfather had turned out to be mean instead of loving and possibly even for the big dork that I was as I tried to navigate through junior high, hormones, and popularity.
 But in some ways I was exactly like the mean girls, just trying to survive.
 Funny what humans will do when they think it will buy them some control.

 I watch movies like Mean Girls, where the main characters come to the realization that they are selfish and shitty and shallow, and it’s great that this is how it comes to be for them.
 But in my life, I was not as enlightened.
-I decided not to be friends with Sandra Gordon based solely on the fact that the other girls I wanted to be friends with termed her a “scumbag.”
+I decided not to be friends with SL based solely on the fact that the other girls I wanted to be friends with termed her a “scumbag.”
 I purposely pulled away from her for no other reason than that.
-I wanted to be included with more popular people and if that meant dumping Sandra, then I did it, even while the even more popular girls were picking on me.
+I wanted to be included with more popular people and if that meant dumping SL, then I did it, even while the even more popular girls were picking on me.

 I look back now and am amazed at my ability to cut my friendships off with such precision.
 Perhaps we would have grown apart anyway, but I will never know that because when I decided that I was not going to be friends with someone anymore, that was the end of the friendship.
 Thinking on it now, maybe some of that ability was just the age.
 I had friends who cut me off with the same sharp capacity when they saw me as a hindrance to their own popularity.
 Friends one minute, not friends the next.